J3698/j3698.github.io/_posts/2021-09-12-symbol-recognition-in-overleaf-the-frontend-and-a-simple-backend.markdown

 This runs things on port 80, which for whatever reason, is the only port that a local server can use to communicate with an extension.
 Navigating to <span class="code">http://localhost/classify</span> in a browser, I could see the basic predictions of A, B, C, D E F.

+Note that this server might cause the extension to throw CORS errors later on; a simple fix for this is shown [here](https://stackoverflow.com/questions/25594893/how-to-enable-cors-in-flask).

 ## Bridging the Frontend and Backend